Office Max bringing home Christmas

-There’s more to running a store than just getting printing supplies set up.
+There’s more to running an office supply store than just getting printing supplies set up.
 That’s what Aimee Jo Maskell, a manager at Office Max on Transit Street, realized this year as she looked for ways to realize the Christmas spirit, but keep an eye on the bottom line.

 “I’ve seen other places that have them and I thought this was a good way to help the community,” Maskell said.